Converting Existing Terraform HCL to CDKTF Python

 cdktf init --template="python" --local

-cdktf convert --language python --provider-hashicorp/aws --provider-version "~> 5.0" < main.tf > main.py
+cat main.tf | cdktf convert --language python --provider "hashicorp/aws@~> 6.0" > main.py

 After generation, verify cdktf.json provider constraints match your requirements.txt.
 Replace dynamic HCL blocks with native Python iteration patterns.
-Run cdktf synth --no-color to validate the initial JSON payload.
+Run cdktf synth to validate the initial JSON payload.

 Validation Steps: